-- 1. The Association encourages and should seek new funding to enable the NC Agricultural Research Service, the NC Cooperative Extension Service, and USDA Agricultural Research Service to continue and expand research and technology transfer in soil and water conservation.
-Key research needs include: - Continue research to perfect methodologies for estimating the natural resources and economic benefits of implementation of conservation practices for various production systems.
-2023 - b.
+- The Association encourages and should seek new funding to enable the NC Agricultural Research Service, the NC Cooperative Extension Service, and USDA - Agricultural Research Service to continue and expand research and technology transfer in soil and water conservation.
+Key research needs include: - a.
+Continue research to perfect methodologies for estimating the natural resources and economic benefits of implementation of conservation practices for various production systems.
+2025 - b.
 Improve methodologies for targeting limited cost share and technical assistance resources for implementing effective conservation practices.
-2023 - c.
-Remote Sensing and Precision Farming d.
+2025 - Remote Sensing and Precision Farming - Research and demonstration on economical on-farm use of Remote Sensing Technology and Precision Farming to evaluate crop nutrient, water, and pest status and improve the efficiency of crop inputs.
+2025 - 2) Research 'precision irrigation' systems and techniques to improve irrigation efficiency and irrigation water management.
+2025 d.
 Soil Health

-- 1) Research and demonstration on economical on-farm use of Remote Sensing Technology and Precision Farming to evaluate crop nutrient, water, and pest status and improve the efficiency of crop inputs.
-2023 - 2) Research 'precision irrigation' systems and techniques to improve irrigation efficiency and irrigation water management.
-2023

 - 1) Continue to promote research on evaluating and improving soil health on working land.
-2023 - 2) Research and demonstration on grazing cover crops (including both winter and summer annuals) as part of cropping systems to support soil health.
-2023 - 3) Research and demonstration of farm implement technology that is capable of uniformly distributing cover crop seed mixes containing different sized seeds.
-2023 - e.
+2025 - 2) Research and demonstration on grazing cover crops (including both winter and summer annuals) as part of cropping systems to support soil health.
+2025 - 3) Research and demonstration of farm implement technology that is capable of uniformly distributing cover crop seed mixes containing different sized seeds.
+2025 - e.
 Herbicide-resistant weed management - 1) Evaluate alternative weed control methods, such as heavy cover crops, alternative modes of action for pesticides and crop rotation.
-2023 - 2) Support development of economically viable crop rotations to address herbicideresistant weed concerns.
-2023 - f.
+2025 - 2) Support development of economically viable crop rotations to address herbicideresistant weed concerns.
+2025 - f.
 Research and demonstration on developing new and protect existing pollinator habitat.
+2025

-2023 - g.
+- g.
 Evaluate and demonstrate alternative techniques for waste treatment, application systems, nutrient recycling, and other procedures that use soil as a receiving medium.
-2023 - h.
+2025 - h.
 Develop models to quantify wetland functions and values, as well as the economic and social impact of wetlands, in order to support land-use flexibility decisions and landowner participation in environmental markets.
-2023 - 2.
+2025 - 2.
 The Association actively promotes alternatives to tillage as a means of weed control.
-2023 - 3.
+2025 - 3.
 The Association actively promotes the use of soil health systems to increase soil organic matter, moisture retention, and weed suppression on very low residue crops.
-2023 - 4.
+2025 - 4.
 The Association supports continued research and policy development to promote effective and sustainable use of nutrients from animal wastes.
-2023
+2025